hellojustxn/justxn-pomodoro/README.md

-# Pomodoro Timer for Twitch, YouTube
+# Pomodoro Timer for Twitch, YouTube, OBS

 As seen on my livestreams!
 I made this since I couldn't find an aesthetically pleasing live stream timer that can automatically begin each session :(